WhiteShadow13/FIJJJAL/rfid/readme.md

  * Read values on the card

-    The first instruction read the entire block and the second one gives us only the informations.
+    The first instruction reads the entire block and the second one gives us only the informations.

     ```
     object.read(block_number)